 Amazon considers a best-by or sell-by date the equivalent of an expiration date.

 To be eligible for FBA, food and beverage products and products that ship with food or beverages must be lot-controlled and have a minimum remaining shelf life that is greater than 90 days.
 Items within 50 days of the expiration date at the time of arrival will be marked for disposal by Amazon.
 Inventory subject to disposal cannot be returned to you.

 All expiration-dated products must have the expiration date printed in a font that is 36 point or larger.
 All case packs, multi-packs, and display boxes must have the expiration date on the box or bundle, as well as on each individual item inside the box or bundle.

-When you ship expiration-dated inventory to a fulfillment center, only 1 expiration date per ASIN is allowed in the same shipping box.
-Multiple ASINs can be shipped in the same box only if all of the ASINs in the box have the same expiration date.
+When you ship expiration-dated inventory to a fulfillment center, only one expiration date per ASIN is allowed in the same shipping box.
+Multiple ASINs with differing expiration dates can be shipped in the same box only if all of the units of each ASIN have the same expiration date.

 Expiration dates must be displayed in the format MM-DD-YYYY or MM-YYYY.
 If the expiration date is in a different format, you must cover the existing date with a printed label with the expiration date in the correct format.
 Lot numbers alone are insufficient.

 Numerical date formats are preferred.
 However, expiration dates that are stated with an alphabetical abbreviation for the month (for example, DD-JAN-YYYY) are acceptable.

 Any printed manufactured date must be covered with a label with the expiration date in the correct format.
 Failure to cover the manufactured date on a product may cause delays in receiving your products, or may cause your products to be received as expired.